 The CPC Committee

 This committee is responsible for teaching and learning and the school’s curriculum.
 They must ensure that it is in line with statutory requirements and offers all our pupils a broad and balanced education.
 Part of this committee’s role is to challenge the school leadership on pupil attainment and progress, so that we know every pupil is achieving their full potential.

 Communication with our ‘stakeholders’ – parents and pupils – is also very important.
 When we come into school we like to meet with pupils and ask their views.
 We also like to talk to parents about the things the school does well and the things that might need to be improved.
 Every 12-18 months we ask parents to complete a questionnaire about the school.
-However twice a year we also hold a ‘Parents’ Forum’.
-This is an opportunity for all parents to influence policy and management decisions on a specified topic or to find out about new initiatives.
-Recent topics have included the new uniform, healthy schools and P4C (Philosophy for Children).
 If you have anything specific you would like to discuss with the governors or questions you may like to ask please get in touch with us through the school office or by email.

 Chair of Governors

 Each governor brings to the role their own interests, personal strengths and diverse experiences.

 Parent Governors ensure that the viewpoint of parents is represented on the Governing Body, however they must not be thought of as direct representatives of the parents.
 They speak and act as individuals within the clearly defined roles and responsibilities of any school governor.